ASBecker/radiology_workflow_optimization/README.md

 cd Microservices-for-Radiology-Workflow-Optimization
 ```

-3. Modify the code to suit your department's specific operations
+3. Modify to suit your or your department's specific operational needs

 ## License